-Metering gives you control of water cost!
+Metering gives you control of water costs!
 There are small changes you can make in your household that will have a big impact on your energy usage and ultimately, your bill.

 - Monitor your water bill for unusually high use.
 Your bill and water meters are tools that can help you discover leaks.